You can help end testing overkill by acting today!

-Your voice can help make a difference!
-Use this letter to urge your U.S. Senators to support a reduction in standardized testing to once each in elementary, middle and high schools, while ending high stakes, punitive sanctions.
+Use this model letter to urge your state’s two U.S. Senators to co-sponsor Senator Jon Tester’s proposal to reduce federally-mandated standardized testing to once each in elementary, middle and high schools.

 The U.S. can do a much better job evaluating children, teachers and schools.
 That's why protests against standardized testing misuse and overuse are exploding across the nation.
 Testing Resistance & Reform Spring (TRRS) seeks to ensure that assessment contributes to all students having access to a high-quality education.
 FairTest is a founding partner.
 Our alliance unites around three goals: